eliotp3734/sep10-freedom-project/blog/entry01.md

   * To change the text to italics or bold in HTML you have to change the style.css file
   * To change the text to italics or bold Markdown you simply put astriscks before an after words (1 astrick for italic, 2 for bold, and 3 for both)

+ ### Challenge 1

+The first challenge I stumbled across was in the website we use for learning html called freecodecamp.com.
+There was a section called "Link to Internal Sections of a Page with Anchor Elements" In this section you had to create an internal link in a webpage that could lead you down to a different spot.
+This acted similar to a table of contents in a book.
+I was following the instructions clearly but I still could not figure out what the issue was.
+Here is my initial code:
+Below is an example of an internal anchor link and its target element: html
+<a href="#contacts-header">Contacts</a>
+...
+<h2 id="contacts-header">Contacts</h2>

 [Next](entry02.md)